fmaguire/mag_sim_paper/manuscript.md

 ### Metagenome Simulation

 Thirty RefSeq genomes were selected using IslandPath-DIMOB [@doi:10.1093/bioinformatics/bty095] GI prediction data collated into the IslandViewer database [www.pathogenomics.sfu.ca/islandviewer](www.pathogenomics.sfu.ca/islandviewer) [@doi:10.1093/nar/gkv401] (Supplemental Table 1).
-The selected genomes and associated plasmids (listed in Supplemental Table 2 and desposited at osf.io/nrejs/ under "data/sequences") were manually selected to satisfy the following criteria:
+The selected genomes and associated plasmids (listed in Supplemental Table 2 and deposited at osf.io/nrejs/ under "data/sequences") were manually selected to satisfy the following criteria:

 1) 10 genomes with 1-10 plasmids.